2008 South Carolina Learjet 60 crash: Investigation

-On the cockpit voice recorder (CVR) the pilot indicates she is reacting to the apparent sound of a tire burst and attempting a rejected takeoff.
+On the cockpit voice recorder (CVR), the pilot indicated she was reacting to the apparent sound of a burst tire and attempting a rejected takeoff.
 Pieces of a tire were found at the crash site.
 The plane did not carry a flight data recorder (FDR).

 The National Transportation Safety Board's (NTSB) report attributed the accident to tire bursts during take-off and the captain's resulting decision to abort at high speed.
 Several tires were severely under-inflated and punctured during take-off.
 Pieces of the tires damaged the plane's hydraulic system, causing the plane's brakes to fail.
 The captain aborted at 144 kn.
 The normal operating procedure for Learjet 60s is never to abort above the "go/no-go" decision speed V1, which for this particular take-off was 136 kn.

 The captain therefore aborted the takeoff after V1, violating these operating procedures.
 The first officer can be heard saying the appropriate "go go go" on the CVR.
 A contributing factor was the engines giving full power, even though the pilots were applying reverse thrust.
 The reason for this was the aircraft's air/ground sensor was damaged by debris and caused the sensor to go to "air" mode.
 Investigators also found that the captain had limited experience in the Learjet 60 and that the company's tire pressure inspections were inadequate.

 Global Exec Aviation estimated that the tire pressure had been checked three weeks before the crash, but investigators stated that the type of tires on the Learjet 60 at the time lose approximately two percent of their pressure per day and would need to be replaced after eight days if they were not properly maintained.
 Additionally, investigators noted a design flaw in the thrust reverser system which the NTSB believed may have contributed, increasing the severity of the crash.

 Lawsuits

 Both survivors, as well as the estates of two of the deceased, sued for damages from parties including Learjet, tire manufacturer Goodyear, and, in at least Goldstein's case, against the estates of the dead pilots.
 Barker's case was settled out of court in December 2009 and the terms of the settlement are confidential.
 The estates of Still, Jr. and Baker also reached settlements.
 Global Exec Aviation and ITAS, Inc. also filed a lawsuit against Learjet and Bombardier, the manufacturers of the plane.
-The owner of the plane also sued the Columbia Metropolitan airport.
+The owner of the plane also sued the Columbia Metropolitan Airport.